 58) What is the general classification of accounts that usually ledger account involve?

-59) Mention what are things will not be included in a bank reconciliation statement?
+59) List things will not be included in a bank reconciliation statement

-60) Under the accrual basis of accounting, when revenues are reported in the accounting period?
+60) When are revenues reported in the accounting period?

 62) Mention whether the account "Cash" will be credited or debited when a company pays a bill?

 The account "Cash" will be credited when a company pays a bill.

 Assets minus liabilities are defined as:

 Assets minus liabilities = owners' equity / stockholder's equity.